-- The school or program verifies students' previous completion of a CEPH-accredited degree (bachelor's, master's or doctoral degree) - The school or program implements a test or other assessment tools that address the learning objectives listed above, or higher-level versions of the same objectives
+- The school or program verifies students' previous completion of a CEPH-accredited degree (bachelor's, master's, or doctoral degree) - The school or program implements a test or other assessment tools that address the learning objectives listed above, or higher-level versions of the same objectives - The school or program offers a place- or distance-based course, for credit or not-forcredit, that incorporates the learning objectives listed above, or higher-level versions of the same objectives - The school or program includes the learning objectives listed above, or higher-level versions of the same objectives, in courses required of all academic public health master's students

-&lt;sup>14 Courses and assessments may be the same across degrees and programs if they include appropriate depth for each degree and program.
+25 Courses and assessments may be the same across degrees and programs if they include appropriate depth for each degree and program.

-&lt;sup>15 Institutions outside the US may replace the 10 Essential Services with content appropriate to the nation/region.
+26 Institutions outside the U.S. may replace the 10 Essential Services with content appropriate to the nation/region.